xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT8016"></a>

 ### MT8016: Unable to convert delegate to block for the return value for the method *.*, because the input isn't a delegate, it's a *.
-Please file a bug at https://github.com/xamarin/xamarin-macios/issues/new

 The `[DelegateProxy]` attribute for the method in question is invalid.